hack4impact/flask-base/README.md

 ##### Add Environment Variables

 Create a file called `.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
-For example, the mailing environment variables can be set as the following
+For example, the mailing environment variables can be set as the following.
+We recommend using Sendgrid for a mailing SMTP server.
+But anything else will work as well.
 ```
-MAIL_USERNAME=example@domain.com
+MAIL_USERNAME=SendgridUsername
-MAIL_PASSWORD=SuperSecretPassword
+MAIL_PASSWORD=SendgridPassword
 SECRET_KEY=SuperRandomStringToBeUsedForEncryption
 ```
 **Note: do not include the `.env` file in any commits.
 This should remain private.**